 All responses to questions answered within the submitted PHS will be verified through the background investigation and Computerized Voice Stress Analyzer (CVSA) examination.

 The background investigation is a very thorough investigation into applicant’s past and current employment, residences history, relationships, credit responsibility, and criminality.
 All candidates are expected to provide their investigator with needed documentation in a timely and complete manner.
 Dishonesty or omissions of information will be cause for disqualification.
 The background investigation includes a face-to-face interview with an investigator and on average takes approximately 90 days to complete from the date that the file is assigned

 As part of the background investigation process, all candidates will be required to submit to a CVSA examination.
 The CVSA examination is used to verify the veracity and accuracy of information submitted by applicants regarding, but not necessarily limited to: use of controlled substances, driving, criminal history, employment histories, and other suitability factors.

-Candidates will be fingerprinted by Live Scan after they pass the PFT.
-Each finger is scanned into a computer database and checked against criminal records nationwide.
+Candidates may be fingerprinted upon their completion of the CVSA.
+Submitted fingerprints are scanned into a computer database and checked against criminal records nationwide.
 Information received may include charges that have been dismissed.